Boosting OCR Accuracy: Techniques and Tools for Enhanced Document Processing

 • Better Handwriting Recognition: AI models trained on diverse handwriting samples significantly improve the accuracy of handwriting recognition.

 • Multilingual Support: AI-driven OCR can support over 80 languages.
 Octaria notes that tools like PaddleOCR now support over 80 languages, improving recognition of complex characters.
-As previously discussed, multilingual OCR requires software that supports various languages, special characters, and accents.
+As discussed earlier, multilingual OCR requires software that supports various languages, special characters, and accents.

 • Layout Processing: AI can better interpret document layouts, handling complex structures and maintaining formatting.